Bear-03/vosk-rs/README.md

 ### Compilation

-The Vosk-API dynamic libraries need to be discoverable by the rust linker.
-Download the zip for your platform [here](https://github.com/alphacep/vosk-api/releases) and do **either** of the following:
+The Vosk-API dynamic libraries have to be discoverable by the rust linker (static libraries are not available).
+Download the zip file for your platform [here](https://github.com/alphacep/vosk-api/releases) and:

 #### Windows and Linux (Recommended)
+Do either of the following:

 -   Use the [`RUSTFLAGS` environment variable][rust-env-variables] to provide the path to the variables like so:
     `RURSTFLAGS=-L/path/to/the/libraries`